No two products are the same.

 - How to display them: will you go for a classic bulleted list like Amazon or dedicate an entire page to list out columns of features like BigCommerce does in the example below?

 - Scaling product features: there’s a good chance your product has a lot of features to mention and it can be time-consuming (and repetitive) listing them all out over and over again.
-Using a tool like Jasper can help you populate your product reviews, descriptions, and features without the extra effort
+Using a tool like Jasper can help you populate your product reviews, product descriptions, and features without the extra effort

 - Prioritizing and grouping features: it can help to prioritize the most important features first, but you can also group similar features to help customers who have specific needs